garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04A_Deploying_Software-Defined_Networking.md

 ### Task 2: Deploy the SDN infrastructure VMs

 > **Note**: Make sure all of the VMs you provisioned in the previous task are running and that their operating system has been activated before you proceed to the next task.
 If that is not the case, start all of the VMs, sign in to each of them  using the **CORP\\LabAdmin** username and **LS1setup!** password and, from the elevated Command Prompt, run `slmgr -rearm`.
+The **DC** VM will require you to run `slmgr -rearm` and be restarted.
 1. On the lab VM, use the Hyper-V Manager console to connect to the **SDNExpress2019-Management** VM.
 When prompted to sign in, provide the **CORP\\LabAdmin** username and **LS1setup!** password.
 1. Within the console session to the **SDNExpress2019-Management** VM, start Windows PowerShell ISE as Administrator and run the following script to expand the size of drive **C** of the VMs that will host the SDN environment: